 Evening Primrose Oil

-Evening primrose oil comes from the seeds of a wildflower that grows throughout the United States.
+Evening primrose oil (Oenothera biennis) comes from the seeds of a wildflower that grows throughout the United States.
 The oil, gamma-linolenic acid (GLA), is an omega-6 essential fatty acid that is also found in the seeds of borage and black currant.
 The human body cannot make GLA so it must be obtained from outside sources.
 However, the body can convert another omega-6 fatty acid, linoleic acid found in nuts and vegetable oils, to GLA.
 In general, however, GLA is hard to come by in the diet.

 Native Americans used evening primrose oil seeds, leaves and roots for food.
 They also made poultices from the whole plant to heal bruises, and decoctions of the roots to treat hemorrhoids.
 The leaves were employed to treat minor wounds, gastrointestinal complaints, and sore throats.